zsparal/api-documentation/source/oauth/application-fees.rst

 How to create an application fee
 --------------------------------
-Application fees are created by passing additional parameters to the :ref:`Create payment <v2/payments-create>`
+Application fees are created by passing additional parameters to the :doc:`Create payment </reference/v2/payments-api/create-payment>` endpoint:
-endpoint:

 .. list-table::
    :widths: auto